moliver28/research-handbook/content/handbook/support/support-time-off.md

 Consider setting up a few coffee chats with teammates to simply reconnect with them.
 You can also ask your teammates who haven't taken PTO while you were out, during coffee chats or pairing sessions, to mention a thing or two that you might have missed.

 Once you have taken the time to catch-up, update your availability using the [Out of Office](/handbook/support/readiness/operations/docs/zendesk/apps/#out-of-office) app in Zendesk showing you are no longer OOO.
 This is done by navigating to the [app in Zendesk](https://gitlab.zendesk.com/agent/apps/out-of-office) and clicking the `Make available` button on the row with your user information in it.

+If you have unassigned tickets before going on PTO, take the time to go through them and check their status.
+It's good practice to reassign them to yourself if these are either still missing a DRI, or if it appears that you're still the best equipped person to drive it to a solution.

 For more tips, check [returning from pto](/handbook/paid-time-off/#returning-from-pto).